cloudnative-pg/postgres-containers/README.md

 > [PostgreSQL Docker Community](https://github.com/docker-library/postgres),
 > and included Barman Cloud built from source.
 > This legacy approach, referred to as `system` images, will remain available
-> for backward compatibility but is planned for deprecation.
+> for backward compatibility but is planned for a future deprecation.

 ---